 Adjust Your Thermostat If you move your heater thermostat down two degrees in winter and up two degrees in summer, you could save \$98 and 2,000 lbs. of carbon dioxide per year.
-(Extra Tip: "Smart Hours" or other time of day pricing programs are available from some energy suppliers such as OG&E.) Put on a Jacket or Sweater If you wear more clothes instead of turning up the heat in your home, you could save \$250 and 1,000 lbs. of carbon dioxide per year.
+(Extra Tip: "Smart Hours" or other time of day pricing programs are available from some energy suppliers such as OG&E.) Put on a Sweater If you wear more clothes instead of turning up the heat in your home, you could save \$250 and 1,000 lbs. of carbon dioxide per year.

-If you keep your water heater thermostat no higher than 120°F, you could save \$30 and 550 lbs. of carbon dioxide per year.
+Check Your Water Heater Temp If you keep your water heater thermostat no higher than 120°F, you could save \$30 and 550 lbs. of carbon dioxide per year.
 Insulate Your Water Heater If you keep your water heater insulated, you could save \$40 and 1,000 lbs. of carbon dioxide per year.
-Switch to a Tankless Water Heater Gas-fired tankless heaters save an average of \$108 per year over their traditional tank counterparts, while electric tankless heaters save \$44 per year.
-Also, carbon emissions will be reduced considerably with this type of heater since it runs only on demand (estimate of amount saved is unavailable).

-Weatherize Your Home If you caulk and weatherstrip your doorways and windows, you could save \$274 and 1,700 lbs. of carbon dioxide per year.
-Insulate Your Home Make sure your walls and ceilings are insulated properly and you could save \$245 and 2,000 lbs. of carbon dioxide per year.
+Switch to a Tankless Water Heater Since your water will be heated as you use it, you could save \$390 and 300 lbs. of carbon dioxide per year by using a tankless water heater.
+Weatherize Your Home If you caulk and weather strip your doorways and windows, you could save \$274 and 1,700 lbs. of carbon dioxide per year.

+Make sure your walls and ceilings are insulated properly and you could save \$245 and 2,000 lbs. of carbon dioxide per year.

 Switch to Double or Triple-Pane Windows Your investment in double/triple-pane windows will soon pay off when you save up to \$436 and 10,000 lbs. of carbon dioxide per year.

-Replace Old Appliances Since inefficient appliances waste energy, you can save hundreds of dollars per year and hundreds of pounds of carbon dioxide by replacing them with new energy efficient appliances.
+Replace Old Appliances Since inefficient appliances waste energy, you can save hundred of dollars per year and hundreds of ENERGYSTAR pounds carbon dioxide by replacing them with new Energy Star appliances.
 Wash Clothes in Cold Water If you skip the hot water on 2 loads of laundry per week, you'll save energy and should have less wrinkled clothes.
 You could also save up to 500 lbs. of carbon dioxide each year.
-(Extra Tip: If you use cold water regularly, it keeps the colors brighter and preserves the clothing items longer.)
-Use A Solar Power Clothes Dryer If you line dry your clothes outdoors in warm weather, you could save \$75 and 700 lbs. of carbon dioxide per year.
+(Extra Tip: If you use cold water all the time as it keeps the colors brighter and preserves the clothing items longer.)

+Use A Solar Power Clothes Drver If you line dry your clothes outdoors in warm weather, you could save \$75 and 700 lbs. of carbon dioxide per year.
 Take Shorter Showers Since showers account for 2/3 of all water heating costs, taking a shorter shower could save \$99 and 350 lbs. of carbon dioxide per year.
 Install a Low-Flow Showerhead Since using less water in the shower means less energy is used to heat the water, using a low-flow showerhead could save \$150 and 350 lbs. of carbon dioxide per year.
 Fill the Dishwasher If you run your dishwasher only with a full load, you could save \$40 and 100 lbs. of carbon dioxide per year.
-(Extra Tip: Use the energy-saving setting to dry dishes and don't use heat when drying.
-Just open the door when finished and air dry.)
-Use LED light Bulbs LED lights are up to 80% more efficient than traditional lighting such as fluorescent and incandescent lights.
-95% of the energy in LEDs is converted into light and only 5% is wasted as heat.
-Less energy use reduces the demand from power plants and decreases greenhouse gas emissions.
-You can purchase a 60-watt-equivalent LED light bulb for less than \$4 and they last 5 times longer than CFLs.
+(Extra Tip: Use the energy-saving setting to dry dishes and don't use heat when drying.)